alibaba/bifrostui/packages/bui-core/src/Dialog/index.en-US.md

 ---
 group: feedback
-name: Dialog
+name: Dialogue box
 ---

-# Dialog
+# Dialogue box

-Used for informing important information or providing feedback on operations, supporting`Dialog`,`Dialog.confirm`and`Dialog.prompt`。
+Used for informing or providing feedback on important information, supporting 'Dialogue', 'Dialogue. confirm', and 'Dialogue. prompt'.
-Recommended Hooks calling method, static methods cannot obtain context, ThemeProvider data will not take effect, therefore recommended`Dialog.useDialog`创build contextholder that supports reading context, using top-level registration methods instead`Dialog`static method.
+Recommend Hooks calling method.
+Static methods cannot obtain context, and ThemeProvider data will not take effect.
+Therefore, it is recommended to create a contextHolder that supports reading context using Dialog.useDialogue , and replace Dialogue static methods with top-level registration methods.

 ## Code demonstration